Visiting Elective for URiM Students

 - Completed USMLE Step 1 before start of rotation.

-- Medical students in LCME accredited medical school outside of Northeast Ohio.
+- Medical students in LCME accredited medical school.

 - Complete AAMC-VSLO application indicating preferred clerkship elective.
 Access linked here to AAMC-VSLO.

 - Complete the David Satcher Supplemental Application.
 The online application requires 2 PDF letters of recommendation, 3 responses regarding interests in program, demographic data and preferred electives and dates.

 For questions about the David Satcher Clerkship, please email M. Elizabeth Ruttenberg.

 For questions about the VSLO application process or selection of electives at UH Cleveland Medical Center please email Erin Zawolowycz.

 Applicants select from clerkships listed in the VSLO Elective Catalog.
 Please read the descriptions for the detailed information — some electives may not be offered year-round.

 |Curriculum Block||Rotation Dates|

 |10/23/2023 – 11/17/2023||BLOCK 6|